sven-hash/docs/docs/glossary.md

 **Centralisation** - Refers to the concentration of control of an activity or organisation under a single authority, or small group of authorities.

-**[CosWasm](https://cosmwasm.com)** - Cosmos WebAssembly is a WebAssembly (Wasm) interpreter that is used in the Cosmos SDK, a framework for building decentralised applications (dApps) on the Cosmos network.
+**[CosmWasm](https://cosmwasm.com)** - Cosmos WebAssembly is a WebAssembly (Wasm) interpreter that is used in the Cosmos SDK, a framework for building decentralised applications (dApps) on the Cosmos network.
+It allows us to write smart contracts in Rust and then compile them to webassembly to be uploaded on the blockchain.

 **DAO** - Stands for Decentralised Autonomous Organisation.
 A type of organisation made up of smart contracts on a blockchain.
-It operates on a set if rules encoded in a computer program, and is governed by the people who use it, rather than by a central authority.
+It operates on a set of rules encoded in a computer program, and is governed by the people who use it, rather than by a central authority.

 **[Delegating NYM](https://medium.com/coinmonks/what-you-have-to-know-about-staking-and-delegating-458b6d2300a5)** - Similar to bonding but by non-operators and as proof of their trust in a node operator providing a good quality of service.